kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The skill is not “just prompt text.”
 It becomes part of framework compatibility.

-## This Suggests Documentation CI for Agent Guidance
+## This Suggests Documentation CI for Agent Guidance { #suggests-documentation-ci-agent }

 Framework teams already test code, examples, documentation snippets, and generated artifacts.